Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Proof of Theorem

 in case that $L$ is even, and

 in case that $L$ is odd.
-Both $\xi^{even},\xi^{odd}$ are some points in $(-hM, -hn+x)$.
-We now prepare an upper bound for $|\mathcal{J}(n,x)|$.
-As both \eqref{Jtermeven}, \eqref{Jtermodd} are similar, we will only explicitly analyze \eqref{Jtermeven}; i.e., we assume $L$ even for a moment.
-We expand the differentiation in the expression:
+Both $\xi_\mathrm{e},\xi_\mathrm{o}$ are some points in $(hn,x+hM)$.
+The subscripts $\mathrm{e}, \mathrm{o}$ stand for ``even" and ``odd", respectively.
+We proceed to establish an upper bound for $|\mathcal{J}(n,x)|$.
+Since both \eqref{Jtermeven}, \eqref{Jtermodd} are similar, we will focus our analysis on \eqref{Jtermeven}.
+In this context, we assume that $L$ is even.
+We expand the differentiation as